open-contracting-extensions/public-private-partnerships/docs/extensions.md

 # Extension reference

-OCDS for PPPs is constructed using a number of re-usable extensions for the Open Contracting Data Standard.
+OCDS for PPPs is constructed using a number of reusable extensions for the Open Contracting Data Standard.

 Please refer to their documentation in the Extension Explorer: